About Hemophilia

 Hemophilia is a rare disorder in which blood doesn’t clot in the typical way because it doesn’t have enough blood-clotting proteins (clotting factors).

-Hemophilia A is the most common type of hemophilia and is caused by a lack of blood clotting factor VIII, whereas hemophilia B is caused by a lack of factor IX (FIX).
+The main difference between hemophilia A and hemophilia B lies in the clotting factor that’s deficient.
+Hemophilia A—the most common type of hemophilia—is caused by a lack of blood clotting factor VIII, whereas hemophilia B is caused by a lack of factor IX.
+Furthermore, the gene that causes hemophilia B is both small in size and structurally simpler in comparison to hemophilia A.

 ABOUT GENE THERAPY